prufrock123/Notes-Jan-2015/week2.md

 "Node Package Manager" is the metadata and tool for storing information about a project, automating some scripts, and recording information such as dependencies and tools that should be installed alongside the codebase.

 We will walk through [this package.json file](./extras/package.json) to further discuss.

 ---

-# Animations with CSS

----

-# Parallax with CSS

----